ITHelpDec/CPP-Concurrency-in-Action/Chapter 04 - Synchronising concurrent operations/README.md

 > _"...you only need a latch [...] because the threads have additional processing to do after the data is ready; otherwise you could wait for all the futures..."_ – pg.
 119

 > _"...the call to `.count_down()` synchronizes with the call to `.wait()`"_ – pg.
 119

+> _"... – a thread cannot wait for a barrier to be ready unless it is one of the threads in the synchronisation group."_ – pg.
+120

+Threads can drop out of the synchronisation group by calling `.arrive_and_drop()` (as in, _"drop out"_)

 #
 ### ...work in progress